VForWaTer/hydrobox/docs/contribution.rst

     https://help.github.com/articles/about-pull-requests.

-The best scenario for a pull request would be one that includes the new tool / enhancement, a proper docstring, unittests and a new example.
+The best scenario for a pull request would be one that includes the new tool / enhancement, a proper docstring, unit tests and a new example.
 However, we will also accept a pull request including only a tool and a docstring.
 In these cases, please provide a proper description in the pull request message in order to make it possible for others to add missing content.